devstar0718/bunzz_payment_splitter/README.md

 `releasableErc20`

-Getter for the amount of payee's releasable `token` tokens. `token` should be the address of an IERC20 contract
+Getter for the amount of payee's releasable `token` tokens

+`token` is address of the IERC20 contract

 | name    | type    | description                       |
 | :------ | :------ | :-------------------------------- |